Zakinator123/ask-airy/docs/index.md

 Discover the power of AI with Ask Airy.

-Ask Airy revolutionizes your search capabilities, enabling you to intuitively search for records using natural language.
+Ask Airy revolutionizes your Airtable search capabilities, enabling you to intuitively search for records using natural language.

 But Ask Airy is more than a search tool — it's your data consultant.
 You can ask direct questions about your Airtable data, and Ask Airy will provide insights that previously only a human